ilmenit/sizecoding/Encounter/Encounter.md

-# Encounter - 256 bytes intro for WebAssembly MicroW8 fantasy console
+# Encounter - 256 bytes intro for WASM MicroW8 fantasy console

 ## What is it?